 The test report is divided into two sections: Waterfall and Domain Group.

 Domain Group is a unique perspective to analyze the website according to the resources like a first party and third party source.

 It is another WordPress speed test website to check website speed.
 Yellow Lab Tools is free to use and offers options to develop your customized testing environment.

 It lets the user define cookies, enter author credentials if the website is password protected: proxy settings, and a domain which user likes to block while testing.

 Scorecard of Yellow Lab Tools is vivid and displays key metrics using multiple colors.
 These metrics include some requests, DOM complexity that is the key feature of this tool and other front-end related parameters.

 9. Sucuri Load Time Tester

-Sucuri is one of the most popular WordPress security plugins, which also offers the website speed test tool.
+Sucuri, the most popular WordPress security plugin also offers a website speed test tool.
 It provides valuable insights into how long it took your website to load a complete page.
-It also evaluates connection from multiple locations and shows the time for first byte.
+It also evaluates connection from multiple locations and shows the time for the first byte.